CAD standards: Geometry quality

-Product Data Quality
+Product data quality

-PDQ is a field of PLM relating to the quality of product data, particularly the geometrical and organizational quality of CAD data.
+Product data quality (PDQ) is a field of product lifecycle management (PLM) relating to the quality of product data, particularly the geometrical and organizational quality of CAD data.
 Checkers, software that analyze CAD data formats, are often employed before and after data translation.

 The checkers can check the organization and quality of the data against internal company standards and international or industry standards.

 These checkers can be built into specific CAD packages or work on a number of CAD file formats.

-In 2006/2007 Part 59 of STEP ISO 10303-59 Product data representation and exchange: Integrated generic resource: Quality of product shape data is under development.
+In 2006–07 Part 59 of STEP ISO 10303-59 Product data representation and exchange: Integrated generic resource: Quality of product shape data is under development.
 It defines how to represent quality criteria together with measurement requirements and representation of inspection results.